oasis-tcs/openc2-tc-ops/FAQ-Master.md

 > visibility.

 > Initial content created from https://openc2.org/faq.html by
-> re-editing HTML content to GFM, 5 October 2022
+> re-editing HTML content to GFM, 5 October 2022, plus some
+> changes agreed to at that working meeting.

 ### What is OpenC2?